dermellor/meteor-agilecrm/README.md

 ```
 {
   "public": {
-    "agileCrmApiKey": "YOUR_API_KEY"
+    "agileCrmApiKey": "h8a9325tfbasmr4tkpim61o1vq"
   }
 }
 ```

-Then define your schema for the contact form.
-For every field you must add the correlating field name in AgileCRM.
+First define a schema for the contact form and declare a agileCrmField for every field.

 ```
 @mySchema = new SimpleSchema